 - Promote integration and care coordination to improve chronic disease management.

 - Reduce unnecessary hospital admissions and emergency department attendances.

-- Create pathways for clients with comorbid chronic conditions and mental health and alcohol and other drug issues.
+- Create pathways for people with co-morbid chronic conditions and mental health and alcohol and other drugs issues.

 - Increase access to low and medium intensity mental health services.

 - Encourage community-based approaches to suicide prevention.